Painting Glass Mason Jars

 Take care when adding water to the inside of the jar, to protect your paint and glitter.

 Hmmm, kind of makes you think what other glass items you can paint, doesn’t it?
 With the holidays coming up, there are so many fun craft projects that can be made!
 What are you waiting for?
-Grab some Bungalow 47™ Furniture Paint, get inspired on Pinterest, and get busy!
+Grab some Bungalow 47™ Furniture Paint, get inspired by our boards on Pinterest, and get busy!

 Check out this fun video we made, too.
 You can also subscribe to our YouTube channel.